cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 # Addendum: comparison precision

-To illustrate hoe equality and relational operations work in Mindustry Logic, consider this example:
+To illustrate how equality and relational operations work in Mindustry Logic, consider this example:

 ```
 param a = 0.1;